 Students may not receive financial aid while on Disqualification Status.
 This includes eligibility for federal and state grants, loans, work-study and federal VA benefits.

 C. Financial Aid Reinstatement

 - Students on Disqualification Status may appeal to the Financial Aid Standards of Academic Progress Committee if they have mitigating circumstances.
 Students wishing to appeal their status must obtain an official appeal form in the Financial Aid Office.
 All appeals must be complete, provide detailed information and supporting documentation about mitigating circumstances, and must be submitted in writing to the Financial Aid Office.
-Additionally, appeals must include a current academic plan.
+Additionally, appeals must include an approved academic plan.
 Future appeals will only require an academic plan if there is a change in the program of study.